lnealer/piezo_player_9000/README.md

 # piezo_player_9000
-Piezo piano using a passive piezoelectric buzzer and tactile buttons.
+Piezo piano using a passive piezoelectric buzzer and tactile buttons on a Nucleo STM F103RB board.